Liverpool One: Point of arrival

 Includes a bus station and a multi-storey car park at the edge of the main shopping district.

-The new multimillion-pound Paradise Street Interchange (renamed Liverpool ONE bus station in September 2009), is a public transport interchange built in November 2005 to replace Paradise Street Bus Station which was demolished to make way for the new Liverpool ONE shopping district.
+The new multimillion-pound Paradise Street Interchange (renamed Liverpool ONE bus station in September 2009), is a public transport interchange built in November 2005 to replace Paradise Street Bus Station, which was demolished to make way for the new Liverpool ONE shopping district.

-As one of the first stages of Liverpool ONE scheme and a main access point to the Liverpool ONE shopping centre, the interchange includes ten bus stops each designed to take up to 20 departures an hour serving ten million people a year.
+As the main access point to the Liverpool ONE shopping centre, the interchange includes ten bus stops each designed to take up to 20 departures per hour serving 10 million people per year.

 Criticism

 The Open Spaces Society has criticised the removal of public rights of way in the development area and fears that universal access to Liverpool's central streets may be denied to citizens in future.
 However, the streets that make up Liverpool ONE still exercise public rights of way in agreement with the city council, for as long as this agreement stands.
-Liverpool ONE has not removed any public rights of way, and all streets within Liverpool ONE are subject to the bylaws of the city council in relation to the Highways Act.
+Liverpool ONE has not removed any public rights of way, and all streets within Liverpool ONE are subject to the byelaws of the city council in relation to the Highways Act.

 The centre has also been criticised for alienating local businesses (such as Lewis's, Rapid Hardware, and the stores on Bold Street), and for shifting Liverpool's shopping district (noting empty units around Lime Street and Ranelagh Street).
 From Liverpool ONE's construction beginning in 2008, it siphoned customers away from Cavern Walks, St. John's Shopping Centre, and Metquarter.
 However, the project won a MAPIC Award in 2009.